NewWacht Bench is live — AI-assisted development for Wacht

 Frontend Inbox with Hooks

 useNotifications gives you the core read model and mutation actions for inbox UX.
+Use it when the drop-in components don't fit.

 What the hook provides